 High quality teaching is our first step in responding to pupils who have SEND.
 This will be differentiated for individual pupils.

-We will also provide the following interventions, which we are hoping to add to over the coming year:
+We will also provide interventions in the following areas, which we are hoping to add to over the coming year: